berkeman/berkeman.github.io/_posts/2020-06-01-inputworkdirresult.markdown

 By looking at a link in the _result directory_, one can directly see which file inside a job directory that it points to.
-Inside this job directory is the source code stored that was used to generate the file, along with references to input data and other jobs that were used to process the data.  *Following all links backwards will unwind the complete processing graph, independent of how complex it is, all
+Inside this job directory is the source code that was used to generate the file, along with references to input data and other jobs that were used to process the data.  *Following all links backwards will unwind the complete processing graph, independent of how complex it is, all